Updated: May 21, 2026

 Athens Riviera Hotels – My Tips

-- The Athens Riviera is the 70 kilometer coastal stretch running from the port of Piraeus down through Palaio Faliro, Glyfada, and Vouliagmeni, ending at the Temple of Poseidon in Sounio.
-It is best for travelers who want sea views, resort hotels, and a Mediterranean pace without leaving the mainland.
+- The Athens Riviera is a 70-kilometer coastal stretch running from Piraeus through Glyfada and Vouliagmeni to Cape Sounio.
+It is ideal for travelers seeking sea views, resort hotels, and a Mediterranean feel on the mainland.

 - Stay on the Riviera for a coastal holiday or a soft landing.
-It is the ideal base for a final two nights in Greece after island hopping, as it is closer to the airport than central Athens.
-If your priority is seeing the Acropolis and the major museums every day, stay in the center.
-The commute from the coast is manageable but takes 35 to 50 minutes each way in traffic.
+It is the perfect two-night finale after island hopping, as it sits closer to the airport than central Athens.
+If your priority is daily sightseeing at the Acropolis, stay in the center; the coastal commute takes 35 to 50 minutes each way in traffic.

-- Alimos and Palaio Faliro are the most practical coastal bases.
-These areas have been transformed by The Ellinikon project.
-With the massive Metropolitan Park and the Riviera Galleria now opening in phases, these neighborhoods offer easy access to green space, high end retail, and the best metro connections to central Athens.
+- Alimos and Palaio Faliro are practical coastal bases.
+Transformed by The Ellinikon project, these areas feature the new Metropolitan Park and Riviera Galleria, offering good green space, upscale retail, and the coast’s best metro connectivity.

 - Understand organized vs. public beaches.
-Most of the best swimming spots are organized beach clubs with entrance fees.
-Prices have risen significantly.
-Expect to pay €80 to €100 for a pair of sunbeds on weekdays, and up to €160 or more at premium spots like Astir Beach on summer weekends.
-Public beaches are free but often lack shade, loungers, and facilities.
+The prime swimming spots are private beach clubs with steep entry fees.
+Expect to pay €80 to €100 for a pair of sunbeds on weekdays, and upwards of €160 at premium spots like Astir Beach on summer weekends.
+Public beaches are free but lack shade and facilities.

 - The coast is now much more walkable.
-The Athenian Riviera Urban Walk is a 22 km coastal promenade that connects the northern Riviera from Faliro and Kallithea south through Alimos, Elliniko, Glyfada, and Voula, all the way to Vouliagmeni.
-While the path is transformative for cyclists and pedestrians, a taxi or Uber remains the most efficient way to move quickly between major towns like Glyfada and Vouliagmeni.
+The 22 km Athenian Riviera Urban Walk promenade connects the northern Riviera from Faliro down to Vouliagmeni.
+While it is fantastic for pedestrians and cyclists, a taxi or Uber remains the fastest way to travel between major hubs like Glyfada and Vouliagmeni.

 - For public transport, use the Metro and taxi combo.
-The tram is scenic but very slow.
-For the fastest trip to the Acropolis, take a taxi or bus to the Elliniko Metro Station (the end of the Red Line) and ride the train into the city from there.
+The coastal tram is scenic but slow.
+For the fastest route to the Acropolis, take a quick taxi or bus to the Elliniko Metro Station (the terminus of the Red Line) and ride the train directly into the center.

 - Airport logistics are a major plus.
-Most parts of the Riviera are only 20 to 30 minutes from Athens International Airport.
-It is a much more relaxing final night than staying at an airport hotel, provided your flight is not before 9:00 AM.
-For early morning ferries, Piraeus is still the most practical base.
+Most of the Riviera sits just 20 to 30 minutes from Athens International Airport, making it a far more relaxing final night than an airport hotel if your flight departs after 9:00 AM.
+For early morning ferries, Piraeus is the most practical base.

 Boats moored in the southernmost marina of Glyfada.